WRDTP ESRC Network Awards (1x network, 100% funded, ie. 3 studentships)

 *Development Workshop for new Collaborative and Network Award proposals

-Academic colleagues who are interested in developing a proposal for the Network and/or Collaborative Awards competitions and are invited to view the below presentation slides from the workshop:
+Academic colleagues who are interested in developing a proposal for the Network and/or Collaborative Awards competitions and are invited to attend one of the workshops listed below:

 Applicants must complete the: